viur-framework/viur-base/README.md

     <img src="https://github.com/viur-framework/viur-artwork/raw/main/icons/icon-base.svg" height="196" alt="A hexagonal logo of the viur-base" title="viur-base">
     <h1>viur-base</h1>
     <br>
-    This is the best place to start a new <a href="https://www.viur.dev">ViUR</a> project from!
+    This is the place to start your new <a href="https://www.viur.dev">ViUR</a> project from!
 </div>

 ## About